-- 1) The Town of Three Rivers shall provide parks, playgrounds, and recreational facilities, where feasible.
+- 1) The Town of Three Rivers shall provide parks, playgrounds, and recreational facilities for residents.

 - 2) In programming existing and future parks, the Town shall consider the needs of a wide range of demographics, and will contemplate the inclusion of elements including, but not limited to:

 - a) Playgrounds;

 - b) Sports fields;

 - c) Community gardens;

 - d) Outdoor fitness equipment;

 - e) Benches and seating areas;

 - f) Landscaping features; and

 - g) Splash pads.

 - 3) Council shall seek opportunities to expand the recreational trail network, with priority placed on establishing new connections to the Confederation Trail.

-- 4) When planning for new parks and community facilities, Council and the Planning Board shall have regard for equitable distribution of facilities across its various communities, while balancing consideration for access and convenience for residents.

-- 5) The Town of Three Rivers shall keep parks and community facilities to a reasonable standard of maintenance to ensure continued enjoyment by residents. - 6) In cases where existing community facilities are vacant or underutilized, Council shall seek alternative uses for these facilities.
-Council shall prioritize other public or community-based uses for these facilities, but may also consider renting of these facilities for private uses. - 7) In planning for public works, Council shall consider the creation of new recreation facilities, including a dog park, outdoor performance venues, and strengthening of waterfront facilities.
+- 4) The Town of Three Rivers shall keep parks and community facilities to a reasonable standard of maintenance to ensure continued enjoyment by residents. - 5) In cases where existing community facilities are vacant or underutilized, Council shall seek alternative uses for these facilities.
+Council shall prioritize other public or community-based uses for these facilities, but may also consider renting of these facilities for private uses. - 6) In planning for public works, Council shall consider the creation of new recreation facilities, including a dog park, outdoor performance venues, and strengthening of waterfront facilities.
 Council may consider the purchase of existing private buildings for these purposes, where feasible.
-Priority should also be given to winter activities, including outdoor rinks and ski trails. - 8) Council shall develop and ensure the continued maintenance of safe playground areas adjacent to existing and future residential neighbourhoods. - The lands immediately north and west of the Montague Regional High School shall be reserved for recreational uses and designated Parks and Open Space.
+Consideration should also be given to winter activities, including outdoor rinks and ski trails. - 7) Council shall develop and ensure the continued maintenance of safe playground areas adjacent to existing and future residential neighbourhoods. - 8) The lands immediately north and west of the Montague Regional High School shall be reserved for recreational uses and designated Parks and Open Space.